 While project management tools are great for organizing and collaborating on projects, Float is your single source of truth for planning, scheduling, and tracking your resources and team capacity.

-- Time tracking is free during your trial.
-If you’re an existing user and want to add time tracking, you can do so from the Billing tab within your Team Settings.
+• Time tracking is free during your trial.
+If you’re an existing user and want to add time tracking, you can do so from the Billing tab within your Team settings.Read more about time tracking

 How does Float work?
 In a nutshell, it comes down to creating projects, adding people, and assigning tasks.